 37. Matthew Dellavedova - He’s a good bet for minutes should the Cavs dump Jarrett Jack.

 38. Ognjen Kuzmic - The Warriors have some frail centers and Kuzmic would get minutes should Andrew Bogut and Jermaine O’Neal go down.

 39. Brandon Davies - Sixers.
-Fantasy owners might want to keep an eye on second-year Arnett Moultrie
+Fantasy owners might want to keep an eye on second-year Arnett Moultrie, by the way.

 40. Jamaal Franklin - The Grizzlies used him as a ball handler a little while Conley was down, so they do trust him.
 He’s somewhat talented, too.

 41. Luigi Datome - If only 3-pointers were the only thing to matter in basketball.

 42. Gorgui Dieng - He's such a project that his favorite standup ever is Eddie Murphy’s Raw.